privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 The scope of the audit with regards to the `circomlib` library covers:

 - all the JS files that MACI references, **excluding** those which are not referenced by MACI's TS files
-- all circuit files **excluding** whose which are not referenced by MACI's circuit files
+- all circuit files **excluding** those which are not referenced by MACI's circuit files

 ### Statements that we wish to challenge